-alternative minimum tax (AMT) A provision of the tax code that requires profitable firms to pay at least some taxes if such taxes are greater than the amount due under standard tax accounting.
-The AMT has provided a stimulus to leasing for those firms paying the AMT because leasing lowers profits reported to stockholders; figured at about 20% of the profits reported to stockholders.
+alternative minimum tax (AMT) A provision of the U.S. Tax Code that requires profitable firms to pay at least some taxes if such taxes are greater than the amount due under standard tax accounting.

 amortization A noncash charge against intangible assets, such as goodwill.